Sponsored Links & Their Impact On SEO

 These advertisements are triggered by specific keywords and displayed based on an auction system, where advertisers bid on relevant search terms.
 The placement and visibility of these links can directly influence user behavior, potentially affecting the click-through rates for organic search results.

-Before we go in-depth discussion, let’s take a look at the intricate relationship between sponsored links and SEO, assessing how these two important elements of SEM interact and influence each other.
+Before we delve into an in-depth discussion, let’s examine the intricate relationship between sponsored links and SEO, assessing how these two key elements of SEM interact and influence each other.

 What are Sponsored Links?